Does Tennessee Allow Transfer on Death Deeds?

 Consult a licensed attorney for help choosing the right mechanism for your situation.

-Tennessee has not adopted the Uniform Real Property Transfer on Death Act or any TOD deed statute.
-TCA Title 66 contains no transfer-on-death deed chapter.
-The most recent URPTODA bill (HB1793) had its sponsor withdrawn on 2026-02-25; the Senate companion (SB2029) stalled in the Judiciary Committee.
+Tennessee has not adopted the Uniform Real Property Transfer on Death Act or any TOD deed statute, so no transfer-on-death deed chapter exists in the Tennessee Code.
+The most recent URPTODA bills (HB1793/SB2029, 114th General Assembly) would have added a new Title 31, chapter 8, but died without passage: the House sponsor withdrew on 2026-02-25, the Senate companion never left the Judiciary Committee, and the 114th General Assembly adjourned sine die on 2026-04-23.

-Tennessee recognizes 3 alternatives for transferring real property outside of probate: Revocable living trust; Joint tenancy with right of survivorship; Tenancy by the entirety (married couples).
+Tennessee recognizes 3 alternatives for transferring real property outside of probate: Revocable living trust; Joint tenancy with right of survivorship (must be expressly stated in the deed); Tenancy by the entirety (married couples).

 No. Real property transfers are governed by the state where the property is located.
 A TOD deed signed under another state's law has no effect on real property in Tennessee.